dingningy/Writing-Sample-Consumer-Behavior-Psychology/README.md

 # Writing Samples (Consumer Behavior/Psychology)
 ## :writing_hand: Repository Introduction
 As a dedicated researcher with a strong foundation in consumer behavior and psychology, I bring a unique blend of academic rigor, technical expertise, and cross-cultural insights to every project I undertake.
-My experience spans designing and executing complex experiments and surveys, conducting holistic data analysis, and developing actionable insights that support informed business decision-making and resolve real-world challenges such as marketing strategy and gender inequality.
+My experience spans designing and executing complex experiments and surveys, conducting holistic data analysis, and developing actionable insights that support informed business decision-making.
 This repository contains selected work from my experiences regarding consumer behavior and psychological research.
 Specifically, there are three literature review samples and three independent research writing samples.

 ### :card_file_box:Repository Contents
 1. **Consumer Behavior Research Paper**